alliecatowo/violet-portfolio/content/blog/how-i-built-my-own-design-system-from-scratch.md

     alt: Emma Thompson
 ---

 After years of starting each project with a blank Figma file, I finally took the plunge and created my own comprehensive design system.
 The process was both challenging and incredibly rewarding, and I wanted to share my approach for other designers considering the same journey.
+OWO

 I started by auditing five of my recent projects, identifying common patterns and components that appeared across different designs.
 This revealed inconsistencies in my work that I hadn't noticed before—seven slightly different button styles, inconsistent spacing rules, and text styles that varied without clear purpose.